John Scott, 1st Earl of Eldon: Elopement with Bessie Surtees

 His wife, Elizabeth, known as "Bessie", was the eldest daughter of Aubone Surtees, a Newcastle banker.
 The Surtees family objected to the match, and attempted to prevent it; but a strong attachment had sprung up between them.

-On 18 November 1772, Scott, with the aid of a ladder and an old friend, carried off the lady from her father's house in the Sandhill, across the border to Blackshields, in Scotland, where they were married.
+On 18 November 1772, Scott, with the aid of a ladder and an old friend, carried off the lady from her father's house in the Sandhill, across the border to Blackshields, in Scotland, where they were married the next day.
 The father of the bridegroom objected not to his son's choice, but to the time he chose to marry; it was a blight on his son's prospects, depriving him of his fellowship and his chance of church preferment.
 But while the bride's family refused to associate with the couple, Scott, like a prudent man and an affectionate father, set himself to make the best of a bad matter, and received them kindly, settling on his son £2000.

 John returned with his wife to Oxford, and continued to hold his fellowship for what is called the year of grace given after marriage, and added to his income by acting as a private tutor.
 After a time, Mr Surtees was reconciled with his daughter, and made a liberal settlement of £3000.

 John Scott's year of grace closed without any college living falling vacant; and with his fellowship he gave up the church and turned to the study of law.
 He became a student at the Middle Temple in January 1773.
 In 1776, he was called to the bar, intending at first to establish himself as an advocate in his native town, a scheme which his early success led him to abandon, and he soon settled to the practice of his profession in London, and on the northern circuit.
 In the autumn of 1776, his father died, leaving him a legacy of £1000 over and above the £2000 previously settled on him.